bull-sec/automata/README.md

 - [x] - Allow for custom `nmap` scans
 - [ ] - Make a "boring" version with no colours
 - [ ] - Add option to turn colours on/off
+- [x] - Realise that the "boring version" and being able to turn the colours on/off are the same feature